Home

 About

 A Toast is a component that belongs to the group of notification components.
-A Toast can be used for passive notifications that does not require users’ action right away.
-A Toast can be triggered by a system event of by a user interaction.
+A Toast can be used for passive notifications that do not require immediate user action.
+A Toast can be triggered by a system event or by user interaction.

 Variants